brodieG/unitizer/DEVNOTES.md

 * provide facilities to upate unitizer id when unitizers are moved, though typically the unitizer should always be in the same relative location to the script that runs it.

+## S4

+There is fairly extensive use of S4 internally.
+In some cases it definitely make sense, in other potentially less so.
+In particular, we've leaned towards making functionst that use S4 objects methods, even if there is only one possible dispatch to contend with.
+We also haven't been super consistent, as in some cases we do not use S4 methods.
+Need to rationalize all of this at some point.

 ## Handling Passed Tests